microsoft/pxt/docs/translate/markdown.md

 Introduction @unplugged
 ```

 The word `Introduction` is translated but the control option of `@unplugged` is left as is.
-Also, step heading can have a form which hides it from the tutorial window:
+Also, a step heading can have a form which hides it from the tutorial window:

 ```
 {Intro @unplugged}